vmware-archive/nsxraml/md-version/nsxvapi.md

 ### /1.0/appliance-management/system/timesettings
 Working with Time Settings
 ------
+You can either configure time or specify the NTP server to be used for time synchronization.

 * **get** *(secured)*: Retrieve time settings, like timezone or current date and time with NTP server, if configured.